LIBRARY TECHNICIAN - ADULT SERVICES

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Provides outstanding customer service to patrons at the Library’s busy public service desk in a team-oriented environment to ensure a high level of customer satisfaction.
+- Provides outstanding customer service to patrons at the library’s busy public service desks.
 Interprets library policies and procedures for the public and staff.
 Handles complaints and suggestions in a professional manner and refers them to the appropriate staff member.

-- Uses the library computer system to perform a variety of job-related tasks including check in/out, creation and editing of patron records, managing patron reserves, and catalog searching.
+- Uses the library computer system to perform a variety of job-related tasks including check in/out, creation and editing of patron records, managing patron reserves, and locating items within the building.

 - Collects fines and fees using established practices.

-- Uses, and assists patrons and staff in use of an ever-changing variety of library equipment including telephones, computers and tablets, scan station/copiers, meeting room technologies, audiovisual equipment, assistive technology, self-checkout units, and others.
+- Uses, and assists patrons and staff in use of an ever-changing variety of library equipment including telephones, computers and tablets, audiovisual equipment, assistive technology, self-checkout units, and others.

 - Shelves materials in accordance with the library’s organization scheme and maintains order on the shelves.